FAQ

 Hearing Loss

-Dr. Lewin developed a scarless technique for placing the titanium implant for BAHAs during the 1st stage PIER surgery.
+Dr. Lewin developed a scarless technique for placing Osia/BAHA during PIER surgery.
 This eliminates the need for an additional surgery with general anesthesia after the microtia ear reconstruction.
-Dr. Lewin can place either the Oticon Ponto or Cochlear BAHA (post or magnet).
-Click here to learn more.